 About me

-My research in criminal justice has involved examining inequities and biases in the public safety system and identifying strategies to improve police response outcomes.
-I am studying how racial and ethnic identity of individuals involved in emergencies impacts 911 call handling by dispatchers, and evaluating alternative programs implemented by the Columbus police to improve behavioral health crisis response.
-In addition, another strand of my work in development focuses on food security, nutrition, and sustainable agricultural practices.
+In my criminal justice work, I examine inequities in the public safety system and evaluate strategies to improve police response.
+This has included studying how the racial and ethnic identity of individuals involved in emergencies affects 911 call handling by dispatchers, as well as assessing alternative response programs implemented by the Columbus Division of Police to improve outcomes in behavioral health crisis situations.

 To learn more about my research, click here.
-To download my CV, click here.

 Contact: shinjini.pandey@duke.edu